-You’ll find apps in tablets, smartphones, smartwatches, and smart TVs.
-Some apps may connect to the internet and some apps don’t.
+You’ll find apps on tablets, smartphones, smartwatches, and smart TVs.
+Some apps may connect to the internet, and some apps don’t.

 A web app is accessed through your web browser with an active internet connection.
 It is software that runs on web servers.
 This is different from software that runs locally on the operating system (OS)

-Many of these applications perform a single function or just a few functions and do it well.
+Many of these applications perform a single function or just a few tasks and do it well.
 This keeps apps lightweight and ready to be run on mobile devices.
-You’ll discover apps in a large number of categories.
+In addition, you’ll discover apps in a large number of categories.

 What are push messages?

 Apps have many features, and one of them is to push notifications.
-They are notifications from an app being displayed on a mobile device when the app is not currently in use.
+They are notifications from an app displayed on a mobile device when it is not currently in use.
 They are triggered by external events.